Creating Android Services

 - A high priority Firebase Cloud Message is received by the app.

-- The app receives a broadcast, such as
+- The app receives a broadcast.

 - The application receives an executes a